 Whether you are just entering the divorce process, or you already have custody rights and you need to modify a decree, the Texas Family Code will provide for flexibility in the scheduling or adjustment of parenting plans and visitation agreements.
 This flexibility is valuable for active service members who may be at the mercy of their assignments.

 For additional information regarding the Texas Family Code and rights to custody and visitation, speak with an experienced family lawyer.
 I have practiced family law for 30 years throughout West Texas and devote a significant amount of time and effort to helping service members and military families.

 For more information about dealing with parenting situations during deployment, contact the Law Office of Douglas C. Smith for a free initial consultation.
-Call my firm at 915-235-0311 or toll free at 866-470-4754.
+Call my firm at (915) 593-6600 or (915) 256-0579.